QCadjunct/cpython/MyMarkdown/D⁴TKG/00 The Meta-Modeling Renaissance-How D⁴ Bridges Elicitation, Governance, and Execution in the Age of AI.md

 ## 2. **From Sequential to Convergent Thinking**

-Legacy data lifecycles follow a linear path — Business → Analyst → Architect → Engineer — creating delays and semantic drift.
+Legacy data lifecycles follow a linear path — Business → Analyst → Architect → Engineer — creating delay and semantic drift.

 D⁴ reimagines this as a **continuous loop**: